Escaping from (and avoiding) trouble

 Engaging ranged attackers around corners

-Ranged attackers will merrily follow you around a corner where you can merrily melee them - the idea being that rather than them being 10 squares away, each one of which gives them a chance to fire at you, you take two steps to hide in a corridor nearby, wait for them to appear, then take a step or two to reach them - thus drastically reducing the number of turns they get to fire at you before you reach melee distance.
+Ranged attackers will follow you around a corner where you can melee them - rather than them being several squares away, each one of which gives them a chance to fire at you, you take two steps to hide in a corridor nearby, wait for them to appear, then take a step or two to reach them - thus drastically reducing the number of turns they get to fire at you before you reach melee distance.

-Doing this will keep them from getting a free hit.
+Doing this will keep them from getting a free hit, or in the case of bats, ending their turn away from you.

 Softening things up